The Castle of Purity: Development

 According to the director, the film was based on a case that appeared in newspapers in the 1950s, of a man who isolated his family and did not allow them to leave.
 "There was a lot of talk about the case when I was a little boy."

-Two works come from the case; a novel by Luis Spota called, "La Carcajadas del Gato", and a play by Sergio Galindo called, "Los Motivos del Lobo".
+Two works come from the case; a novel by Luis Spota called, "La Carcajadas del Gato", and a play by Sergio Magaña called, "Los Motivos del Lobo".

 Ripstein had a friend who knew Galindo and so he was asked to play a role on stage.
 "I decided not to do that because I was not an actor... but I read the play...
 I really liked it."

 Actress Dolores del Río was interested in the rights to the play and contacted Luis Buñuel, who declined, but recommended his protege, Ripstein.
 "Dolores del Río called and said, "I would like to make an adaptation of the play", and I said, "I would prefer to go directly to the source and take the case from the newspapers."

 Ripstein then enlisted José Emilio Pacheco, to help with the research and writing of the screenplay.
 "When Pacheco and I finished the script, we were absolutely convinced that it was a comedy.
 We laughed a lot while writing it."